antonprins2001/ExperimentalMethods3/README.md

 The files we have used thorughout the experiment:

-Experiment.py is the main flow of the experiment. main.py initializes the experiment in psychopy.
+main_difficult.py is the main program for the experiment.
+Sequences directory is the melody generation.

-Bilag_tekster.pdf is all self-chosen texts used in the proces.
+R-model is the model used in the behavioural analysis